exercism/python/exercises/practice/minesweeper/.approaches/introduction.md

 - Is the current square a mine?
 - what are the valid neighboring cells, and how many of them are mines?

-Core Python does not support N-dimensional arrays, though these are at the heart of many third-party packes such as NumPy.
+Core Python does not support matrices, or N-dimensional arrays more generally, though these are at the heart of many third-party packes such as NumPy.

-Thus, the input board and the final result are implemented as lists of strings, though intermediate processing is likely to use lists of lists plus a final `''.join()` in the `return` statement.
+Thus, the input board and the final result are implemented as lists of strings, though intermediate processing is likely to use lists of lists plus a final `''.join()` for each row in the `return` statement.

 Helpfully, Python can iterate over strings exactly like lists.

-There is some ambiguity about rows *vs.* columns in this representation, so the sample code may not be entirely consistent in naming.
-It makes no difference to the results.

 ## Valid boards

-The board must be rectangular: essentially, all columns must be the same length as the first column.
+The board must be rectangular: essentially, all rows must be the same length as the first row.

-Perhaps surprisingly, the row and column lengths can be zero, so an apparently non-existent board is valid.
+Perhaps surprisingly, the row and column lengths can be zero, so an apparently non-existent board is valid and needs special handling.

 ```python
     rows = len(minefield)